pitthexai/HexAI-TJAtxt/README.md

 ### Publications:

 <p align="justify">The <strong>HexAI-TJAtxt</strong> dataset is fully explained in the following paper published at the <strong>Data in Brief</strong> journal.
-Any publication using the dataset would encourage to cite the following work:
+Any publication using the dataset would require to cite the following work:
 <p align="justify">
 <strong>[1]</strong> Amirian S, Ghazaleh H, Carlson LA, Gong M, Finger L, Plate JF, Tafti AP.
 HexAI-TJAtxt: A textual dataset to advance open scientific research in total joint arthroplasty.
 Data in Brief.
 2023 Oct 31:109738. [<a href="https://www.sciencedirect.com/science/article/pii/S2352340923008077" target="_blank">Paper</a>]</p>